lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 ## A. 2.
 Level 2.

-* Animal Summoning 2: Fix?? drop sectype on dog scent.
-Fix int 6 -> 4 (hps 16 and ac 6, due to con and dex mods? recheck).
-AC of war dogs disagrees in the cre file and the description.
-Went with the description.
+* Animal Summoning 2: drop sectype on dog scent.
+War dogs: correct int, hps and ac (went with the description).

 * Chant: implementation changed to put the buff in an aux spell of its own.
 Aux spells special and at level 1.
 Add string display for evil chant.
 Fix sectypes on aux.